zyf0717/zyf0717.github.io/about.markdown

 Welcome to my blog!

-I have a wide variety of interests, and this blog is meant to document and keep track of what I have been up to in the tech space.
+I have a variety of interests within tech, and this blog is meant to be an informal document and tracking of what I have been up to.

 ## Data science